The Best Artificial Tears to Buy

 There have been no studies to date directly comparing Syfovre and Izervay.
 However, Syfovre has rarely been associated with loss of vision from ischemic optic neuropathy (1-2%) and ischemic retinal vasculitis (~1 in 10,000).
 To date it is not known if Izervay also shares this adverse effect.
 Regardless, some doctors prefer Izervay because the injection may be given with a finer needle (i.e. it is less viscous), making the injection more comfortable compared with Syfovre.

 The decision to use Syfovre or Izervay with the intent to slow the progression of dry AMD (geographic atrophy) must be weighed against the potential adverse effects in any given patient.
 Your doctor will help you decide.
+Also, remember that adhering to a Mediterranean diet is also associated with slower enlargement of geographic atrophy in AMD.

 By Scott E Pautler, MD